-The Federal Court of Appeal today issued an important decision confirming the broad scope of fair dealing in Canada [link not yet available].
-At issue was whether "research" within fair dealing could extend to song previews that are made available on sites like iTunes where a consumer can freely listen to roughly 30 seconds of a song.
+The Federal Court of Appeal today issued an important decision confirming the broad scope of fair dealing in Canada.
+At issue was whether “research” within fair dealing could extend to song previews that are made available on sites like iTunes where a consumer can freely listen to roughly 30 seconds of a song.
 The Copyright Board of Canada ruled in 2007 that a broad and liberal interpretation of fair dealing meant that it could be included since the preview was effectively consumer research on whether to purchase the song.
 SOCAN disagreed and sought judicial review.

 The Federal Court of Appeal has affirmed the Copyright Board’s interpretation, opening the door to many other consumer research possibilities under the current fair dealing provision.
 While SOCAN argued that research should be limited to scientific-type inquiry in a formal setting, the court disagreed, stating:

 The legislator chose not to add restrictive qualifiers to the word “research” in section 29.
 It could have specified that the research be “scientific”, “economic”, “cultural”, etc. Instead it opted not to qualify it so that the term could be applied to the context in which it was used, and to maintain a proper balance between the rights of a copyright owner and users’ interests.

 If, in essence, the legal research such as that referred to in CCH has a more formal and rigorous aspect, the same is not necessarily true for that conducted by consumers of a work subject to copyright, such as a musical work.
 In that context, it would not be unreasonable to give the word “research” its primary and ordinary meaning.
 The consumer is searching for an object of copyright that he or she desires and is attempting to locate and wishes to ensure its authenticity and quality before obtaining it.
 I agree with the Board that “[l]istening to previews assists in this investigation”.